aadish-rahman/E-Commerce-App/README.md

 ## Description

 This is a full-stack e-commerce application with a backend and frontend.
 The app allows users to browse products, add them to the cart, and complete the purchase process.
+It also has Admin features.

 ## Technologies Used